Breeds Category Icon Breeds

 This breed is an energetic ball of fun.
 He needs at least 60 minutes of exercise every day, come rain or shine.
 Whatever you like to do, he will like it too, making him a great exercise partner.
 Because he is very intelligent and lively, he will appreciate it if you can mix up his exercise sessions, including visits to the local doggy park, if it is permitted.

-He is loyal, eager to please, and intelligent, which means that he is a trainable dog who picks up commands quickly.
+He is loyal, eager to please, and intelligent, meaning he is a trainable dog who picks up commands quickly.
 Using the positive reward training method, he’ll become your favorite pet in no time.
 It’s also essential to socialize them with other dogs from an early age.
-And mixing him regularly with dogs keep his polite pooch manners topped up.
 If you plan to have a walking or running partner, make sure that you train your Pitbull with a proper harness so you don’t run into any issues.

 Health